If you are a computer nerd like me, you know what Binary means.

 Not all ends in the road are my choice.
 I have changed from the person you knew, and that may not work for you.
 It’s difficult to stay in sync while we travel at different speeds in completely different directions.
 Bon voyage.

-It might be lonely, but this is my fight.
+It might appear lonely, but this is my fight.
 No one can fight for me, just with me … or against me.
 This life lesson has a really brutal teacher.
 I had to find myself and my center.
 I had to find the voice I lost twenty years ago.

 Lest I leave you with the feeling that I am bitter … please be assured that I am not.
 I am emboldened.
 I have clarity and direction.
 I have little tolerance for idiots.
 I vent.
 I cry.
 I laugh.
 I pulled my paints out of storage and rediscovered my child.
 I am humbled by the kindess of strangers.
 I am blessed.
 I find grace, then lose it and have to go looking for it again.
 I dig deep for grit.
 I seek balance.
 I am grateful.
 I am happy.
 I am contemplative.
 I learn.
 I have saved lives … those who walk behind me and under my wings.
 What a priviledge.